 Radon gas is a radioactive, colorless, odorless gas emitted from rock and soil from the ground.
 It can be contained in confined areas and or well water of a home.
 Radon gas is considered by the EPA to be the second leading cause of lung cancer in the United States.

 I have been asked many times why a basement, when it exists, was not tested for radon.
-To answer this question you must reference the EPA guide: Protocols For Radon And Radon Decay Product Measurements In Homes.
-This guide is considered the goto reference for radon tests on residential real estate transactions.
+To answer this question you must reference the EPA Guide: Protocols For Radon And Radon Decay Product Measurements In Homes.
+This guide is considered the go to reference for radon tests on residential real estate transactions.

-Let's be honest, the guide lacks clarity on when to test a basement and therefore many home inspectors will test a basement area by default.
+Many home inspectors will test a basement area by default.
 Fair judgement and interpretation of the guide must be used.
 If the EPA intended on all basement areas to be tested, the guide would simply state to test the lowest level of the home.